Six fundamental ways to make a better conference

 Ways for small groups to independently determine who goes first

 When you’re facilitating multiple small group sharing, either in person or online, you need to provide each group with guidance on how to choose who goes first.
-In person, you can provide this guidance once everyone is in their small group.
+You can provide this guidance in person once everyone is in their small group.
 Online, typically, you will need to supply “who goes first” instructions before people are whisked into their virtual breakout rooms.

 A word about pair share